tomgrek/zincbase/README.md

 * Address inconsistencies with Prolog syntax vs basic triples
 * Add documentation regarding adding a truthiness attribute
 * Better interface to negative examples
-* Add 'real name' attribute to nodes when adding them to the KB.
-It should track the original name before we strip out spaces and special chars.

 # References & Acknowledgements